Counter-Strike 2 maps: Every confirmed map in CS2 from CSGO

 Ancient is classified as an Upgrade map, where its biggest update comes in the form of new lighting physics and textures made for the map.

 However, Vertigo is simply a Touchstone map, meaning it doesn’t have any changes except for lighting, just like Dust II.
-It is also not available in the competitive queue, perhaps indicating it will be moved out of the Active Map Pool and into the reserves.

 The most recent addition to the competitive map pool in CS:GO, Anubis now has a complete CS2 rebuild as well.